-Mineral waste, including tailings, is the waste stream we focus on in our Group-level ESG Standards and Databook given it is the most significant waste for us in terms of the volume we generate.
+Mineral waste, including tailings, is the waste stream we focus on in our ESG Standards and Databook given it is the most significant waste for us in terms of the volume we generate.
 We also monitor and report hazardous waste streams (mineral and non-mineral), as required by local or national legislation.

 While we focus on waste-related impacts related to our operations, we also recognise the potential downstream impacts of some of our products, for example uranium.
 Australian uranium is sold for nuclear power generation only and therefore waste associated with its use is disposed under specific local government regulation.